 Promotion and Tenure

-Each academic department is responsible for determining what will constitute evidence for promotion and/or tenure (Section 205.03.1.3).
+As the University’s Faculty Handbook states, each academic department is responsible for determining what constitutes evidence for promotion and/or tenure (Section 205.03.1.3).

 Departmental Promotion & Tenure Guidelines

 - Teacher Education